dpttk/AutoMail/README.md

 If you facing problems with permissions, be sure that user you chose has sudo permissions.
 If it doesn't help, try to allow this user to use sudo without password.

+## Contribution

+There is no spam filter yet